Some Transound electret microphone capsules from JLI Electronics - photos, and dismantling three of them

 Here are two techniques which worked fine for me.

-Firstly, the front surfaces of the Transound backplates and the back surfaces of the Panasonic
+Firstly, the front surfaces of the Transsound backplates and the back surfaces of the Panasonic

 diaphragms all picked up cornstarch and ordinary wheat flour.